neelabalan/nam/README.md

+Checkout [cm](https://github.com/neelabalan/cm).
+This repository is now archived.
+I am no longer using this.

 # nam (not a manpage)
 > ( man->nam )
 > I had a look at `cheat.sh`, `cheat` and `tldr` but wanted something simpler